lsu-ddem/pathways-site/content/5_IntegrationProject/1_Proposal/_index.en.md

 title: Proposing Your Integrations Project
 weight: '1'
 ---
-Before you begin on your project, you should submit a proposal to your instructor with the following informaiton:
+Before you begin on your project, you should submit a proposal to your instructor with the following information:

-* Discription of your project. (be as detailed as possible)
+* Description of your project. (be as detailed as possible)
 * How you will utilize elements from the graphics unit.
 * How you will utilize elements from the audio unit.
-* How you will utilize elements from the physicacl computing unit.
+* How you will utilize elements from the physical computing unit.
 * External resources such as images, sounds, or physical computing components that you plan on needing.
 * Any other important information about the project.